-Senate Passes Spending Bill; House Takes Up Measure Next

-With a 71-28 vote in the Senate, the measure faces a far from certain outcome in the House, amid the chaos that's forced a second shutdown in three weeks.
+House Follows Senate In Approving Spending Bill That Reopens Government

+House Republicans got enough Democratic votes to ensure its passage, even as some of their most conservative members announced they wouldn't vote for the package, also due to spending concerns echoing Paul's.

+But after Paul's minor mutiny in the Senate, House Democrats weren't beyond a little drama of their own — as the tally ticked away, they held back to see how many Republicans would vote yes — only to kick in enough for passage at the last moment.

-House Republicans likely need Democrats to crossover to vote for the bill to ensure its passage, because some of their most conservative members have announced they won't vote for the package, also due to spending concerns echoing Paul's.
-However, House Democratic leaders have already announced they will oppose the bill because it doesn't address the DACA program and the fate of DREAMers, leaving the door open for their rank-and-file to follow their opposition.
+However, House Democratic leaders had already announced they would oppose the bill because it didn't address the DACA program and the fate of DREAMers, leaving the door open for their rank-and-file to follow their opposition.
+In the end though, they declined to hold the spending bill hostage over immigration.

 Paul was able to use Senate rules on Thursday to his advantage to delay the vote, much to the frustration of his fellow members.
 Senate rules usually typically allow a set amount of time for senators to debate legislation before voting.